 The brightness of the Sun over the last two decades, overlaid in black to compare it to the sunspot cycle.
-Note that when there are more sunspots, the Sun is slightly brighter than when there are fewer sunspots.
-This defies common sense, because when there are more sunspots, less radiation penetrates the surface where the dark sunspots are located; but the heat that is prevented from reaching the surface builds up beneath the surface, and the higher temperatures that result cause even more radiation than usual to leak from those areas to the surrounding areas and from there, upwards to the regions surrounding the spots.
+Note that when there are more sunspots the Sun is slightly brighter than when there are fewer sunspots.
+This defies common sense, because when there are more sunspots less radiation penetrates the surface where the dark sunspots are located; but the heat that is prevented from reaching the surface builds up beneath the surface, and the higher temperatures that result cause even more radiation than usual to leak to surrounding areas and from there, upwards to the regions surrounding the spots.
 When viewing the photosphere, it is hard to see the excess heat leaking from the surrounding regions, but near the limb of the Sun, or in chromospheric images (spectroheliograms), the brighter areas surrounding sunspots are easily visible as faculae or plages; and as it turns out, the excess radiation from these reiongs more than makes up for the deficit of radiation from sunspots. (radiance overlay from NASA data, graphed by William Connelly; solar cycle smoothed image from other sources)

 (NOAA+Zurich+RDCX (D.V.Hoyt) + CNRS/INSU (J.P.Legrand) + Ondrejov Obs.
 (K.Krivsky))

-The change in Solar x-radiation from an active Sun (1991, left) to a quiet Sun (1995, right), demonstrated by superposing images taken by the Yohkoh Satellite at 4-month intervals.
+The change in Solar X-radiation from an active Sun (1991, left) to a quiet Sun (1995, right), demonstrated by superposing images taken by the Yohkoh Satellite at 4-month intervals.
 The satellite suffered a catastrophic guidance failure in 2001, and is no longer active.
 (NASA, Yohkoh Science Project, YPOP)